ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 *Specific technical goal*: To have the [MiniLyrics](https://minilyrics.en.softonic.com/) program correctly display lyrics as they are sung.

-*Practical technical goal*: To obtain accurate lyrics for songs, which are then used as a prompt to transcribe songs into karaoke files.
+*Detailed goal*: To obtain and approve accurate lyrics for songs, which are then used as a prompt to improve the accuracy of WhisperAI's transcription of audio files into karaoke/subtitle files.

 ## Terminology:

-*Karaoke Files*: We generally call the files we generate "karaoke file", which is shorthand for "file capable of displaying the lyrics as they are sung".
-This includes LRC files and SRT files.
-This system generates SRT files, but post-converts them to LRC in some situations.
+*Karaoke Files*: We generally call both ```SRT files``` and ```LRC files``` "karaoke files", which is a colloquial shorthand for "files capable of displaying the lyrics *as* they are sung".
+This system generates SRT files, but includes a batch converter that converts SRT to LRC.

 *Sidecar Files*: A file of the same name, but different extension.
-For example, "filename.txt" is a TXT sidecar file to "filename.mp3".
+For example, "filename.txt" is a TXT sidecar file to "filename.mp3", which would be a lyric file.
+And "tilename.jpg" is a JPG sidecar to "filename.mp3", which would generally be cover art.

 ## Requirements:

 1. The [latest Faster-Whisper-XXL binaries](https://github.com/Purfview/whisper-standalone-win/releases/tag/Faster-Whisper-XXL).
-    The command ``faster-whisper-xxl.exe`` must be in your path.
+    The command ``faster-whisper-xxl.exe`` — our AI transriber — must be in your path.

-1. [TakeCommand (TCC) command-line v31+](https://jpsoft.com/all-downloads/all-downloads.html), which can also be installed with Winget via the command: ```winget install JPSoft.tcmd```.
+1. [JPSoft's TakeCommand (TCC) command-line v31+](https://jpsoft.com/all-downloads/all-downloads.html), which can also be installed with Winget via the command: ```winget install JPSoft.tcmd```.

 1. My full [Clairevironment](https://github.com/ClaireCJS/clairecjs_bat/) (this project).
 It is built on top of my own personal environment layer and cannot exist outside of it.  ```git.exe clone https://github.com/ClaireCJS/clairecjs_bat/``` then move the BAT-file folder (#1, not #2) into ```c:\bat\``` ....
 Technically you probably only need about 30 of these files, but detangling things is a lot of effort.

-1. Cygwin or other comparable version of ```sort.exe``` and ```uniq.exe``` utilities
+1. Cygwin or other comparable version of ```sort.exe``` and ```uniq.exe``` and ```cat.exe``` utilities.
+(You might need to ```copy cat.exe fast_cat.exe``` if you don't have a fast_cat in your path.)

-1. Optoinal: For automatic file-trash cleanup across an entire computer, you will need the ```everything``` service to track files.
+1. Optoinal: For automatic file-trash cleanup across an entire computer, you will need the ```Everything``` service to track files.
+It comes with TakeCommand (TCC).
 (Use ```start-everything.bat``` to start it, if it doesn't start automatically.)

-1. Optional: For WinAmp integration: the [WinampNowPlayingToFile plugin](https://github.com/Aldaviva/WinampNowPlayingToFile), configured so that the 2ⁿᵈ line of its output file is the full filename of the currently playing song.
+1. Optional: For *WinAmp* integration: the [WinampNowPlayingToFile plugin](https://github.com/Aldaviva/WinampNowPlayingToFile), configured so that the 2ⁿᵈ line of its output file is the full filename of the currently playing song.
 This allows instant no-resource any-computer access to the location of which song file is currently playing in WinAmp, allowing us to have commands that operate on "whatever song we are currently listening to".

 ____________________________________________________________________________________________________________